driusan/lmt/LineNumbers.md

 files).
 We check if the filename is the same as the previous line, and if the linenumber has been increased by exactly one.
 If any of those have changed it is because the source for this line are not the same as the previous and we interject a "line directive".
-We know of two variants of these go and the common from the C family of languages. lastly we save state, so we have something to compare to on the next line.
+We know of two variants of these: Go and the C variant.
+Lastly we save state, so we have something to compare to on the next line.

 ```go "Finalize Declaration"